-Illustrations: 57 black & white illustrations; 37 black & white photographs
+Illustrations: 57 black & white illus.; 37 black & white photos

-The launching of the first ship on Lake Ontario in 1678 - the diminutive Frontenac, a small, two-masted vessel of only about ten tons and no more than forty or forty-five feet long - set in motion an evolutionary process that has continued for more than three hundred years.
+The launching of the fist ship on Lake Ontario in 1678 the diminutive Frontenac, a small, two-masted vessel of only about ten tons and no more than forty or forty-five feet long set in motion an evolutionary process that has continued for more than three hundred years.
 That ship is the direct ancestor of all the ships that ever have operated on the Great Lakes, from the Str.
-Onoko, launched in 1882 and the first ship to bear the name Queen of the Lakes; to the Str.
-W. D. Rees, which held its title for only a few weeks, to today's Queen, the Tregurtha, the longest ship on the lakes since its launching in 1981.
+Onoko, launched in February 1882 and the first ship to bear the name Queen of the Lakes; to the Str.
+W. D. Rees, which held its title only for a few weeks, to today's Queen, the Tregurtha, the longest ship on the lakes since its launching in 1981.

 Although the ships on the Great Lakes may be surpassed in size and efficiency by many of the modern ocean freighters, Thompson notes that the ships now sailing on the great freshwater seas of North America have achieved a level of operating mastery that is unrivaled anywhere in the world, considering the inherent limitations of the Great Lakes system.
 The Tregurtha reigns as a model of unsurpassed maritime craftsmanship and as heir to a long and glorious tradition of excellence.
 Every magnificent ship that has borne the title in the past has contributed in some part to the greatness embodied in the Tregurtha.
 In time, her title as Queen of the Lakes will pass to another monumental freighter that will carry the art and science of shipbuilding and operation to even greater heights.